pcreux/engineering/README.md

 We have a good experience with [jsonapi-resources](https://github.com/cerebris/jsonapi-resources).
 It provides a good framework to build a consistent api.
 Pair it with rspec-api-documentation and apitome and you’ve got a pretty good setup that makes your mobile friends happy. :)

-Authentication has been done so far using Basic Auth (“Authentication” header with login:password base64 encoded).
+Authentication has been done so far using Basic Auth ("Authentication" header with login:password base64 encoded).

 ### Charts